mahavedalla/mahavedalla/docs/questions/kamma/Whether kamma is a law which governs actions or ac 1d8e99d09112814a9df3c0764527b0e5.md

-# Whether kamma is a law which governs actions or actions are disposed to produce certain results?
+Question: Whether kamma is a law which governs actions or actions are disposed to produce certain results?
 Answer in Brief: -
  Category: Kamma
 Sutta References: -